 We set out to discover resource-rational heuristics by applying our automatic strategy discovery method to the Mouselab task, the classic process-tracing paradigm for multi-attribute risky choice described above.
 In the experimental task (illustrated in Figure 1), participants must select from a set of six gambles with four possible outcomes.
 To reveal the value of a given gamble under a given outcome, participants must click the corresponding cell in a table, paying a cost for doing so.
-As illustrated in Figure 2, we model this task as a meta-level MDP in which the belief state captures a posterior over the value of each gamble given the currently revealed values, and computations correspond to revealing a cell and updating the posterior accordingly.
-Solving this meta-MDP yields a decision-making policy that optimally trades-off between the costs and benefits of considering additional information.
+As illustrated in Figure 2, we model this task as a meta-level MDP in which the belief state captures a distribution for the expected value of each gamble given the currently revealed values and computations correspond to revealing a cell and updating the expected value distribution accordingly.
+Solving this meta-level MDP yields a decision-making policy that optimally trades off between the costs and benefits of considering additional information.